Falomaly/stream-widgets-collection/README.md

-# widget-banner-afk-project
-A widget for streamlabs / OBS for pause stream.
-Just a simple banner with animation.
+# A project for streamlabs / OBS stream widgets for my friends.

+List of widgets:
+# - AFK banner